hillaryychan/COMP3141/notes/05_Effects-and-State.md

 * no implicit notion of time or order of execution

 Haskell functions are technically ***not pure***.
-They can loop infinitely, throw exceptions (partial functions), force evaluation of unevaluated expressions
+They can loop infinitely, throw exceptions (partial functions), force evaluation of unevaluated expressions.

 Purity only applies to a particular level of abstraction.
 Even ignoring the above, assembly instructions produced by GHC aren't really pure.

 Despite the impurity of Haskell functions, we can often reason as though they are pure.
-Hence we call Haskell a *purely funcitonal* language.
+Hence, we call Haskell a *purely funcitonal* language.

 ### The Danger of Implicit Side Effects